 The American College of Healthcare Architects was created in 1999 to offer board certification to licensed health care architects through an independent process involving a portfolio review, an assessment by peer architects, and a rigorous examination.
 It is the first and only design specialty so recognized by the AIA.

-Academy of Architecture for Health Foundation (AAHF) – Research Sponsorship
+The Foundation for Health Environments Research – Research Sponsorship

 Facility Guidelines Institute (FGI)